Technical Specifications for Interoperability: Drafting and approval

-TSIs are drafted by the European Railway Agency on a mandate from the European Commission.
+TSIs are drafted by the European Union Agency for Railways on a mandate from the European Commission.
 The working group set up includes members of the national safety authorities and members of organizations representing the sector.

 Once completed, they are submitted to the European Union Member States Committee for its opinion before being decided by the Commission.
 They are then translated into the official Languages of the European Union before being notified to the Member States.

 Transposition into French law

 The Interoperability Directive is transposed into French law by Decree 2019-525.

 TSIs adopted in the form of a decision by the commission are systematically transposed by decrees (more precisely by the decree of 19 March 2012).
 TSIs adopted as regulations by the commission are directly applicable by all.